amorist/awesome/README.md

 - [eko/gocache](https://github.com/eko/gocache) - ☔️ A complete Go cache library that brings you multiple ways of managing your caches
 - [openfga/openfga](https://github.com/openfga/openfga) - A high performance and flexible authorization/permission engine built for developers and inspired by Google Zanzibar
 - [mylxsw/heimdall](https://github.com/mylxsw/heimdall) - Heimdall is a database tools specially designed for MySQL.
 Using it, you can directly import xlsx or csv file to database or export SQL query results to various file formats.
 Currently, it supports JS
-- [suyuan32/simple-admin-tools](https://github.com/suyuan32/simple-admin-tools) - A cloud-native Go microservices framework with cli tool for productivity.
+- [suyuan32/simple-admin-tools](https://github.com/suyuan32/simple-admin-tools) - A tool based on go zero with more features for quick developmemt. 一个基于Go zero优化的工具，提供完善的ent支持和前后端代码生成。
 - [octo-cli/octo-cli](https://github.com/octo-cli/octo-cli) - A command line client covering 100% of GitHub's restful APIs.
 - [otiai10/openaigo](https://github.com/otiai10/openaigo) - OpenAI GPT-3 API Client for Go
 - [google/osv-scanner](https://github.com/google/osv-scanner) - Vulnerability scanner written in Go which uses the data provided by https://osv.dev